alvarolaham/alvarolaham/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=alvarolaham&layout=compact&theme=radical)

+- 🔭 **I’m currently working on:** A Powerball web application.
+- 🌱 **I’m currently learning:** I am looking to finish watching the CS50 lectures for web development, AI, and SQL

 <!--
 **alvarolaham/alvarolaham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.